Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Veggie fajitas

-Packed with veggies and plant-based protein, fajitas are an incredibly easy vegetarian meal to make – and part of the fun is being able to customise them as you like and add whichever fillings you enjoy.
+Packed with veggies and plant-based protein, fajitas are an incredibly easy vegetarian meal to make – and part of the fun is being able to add whatever fillings you enjoy.

 There are hundreds of quick veggie fajita recipes around, but the best ones tend to contain colourful vegetables, protein-packed beans, and creamy guacamole.
-Then, wrapping the fillings in a soft flour tortilla helps make every mouthful a taste sensation.
+Then, wrap the fillings in a soft flour tortilla to make every mouthful a taste sensation.

-BBC Good Food has a great range of veggie fajita recipes – and whatever your taste preferences, there’ll hopefully be something for everyone.
-If you’re pushed for time, try these black bean, avocado, and pepper fajitas, which are ready in just 15 minutes.
-Alternatively, these smoky tofu fajitas are quick and easy too.
+BBC Good Food has a great range of veggie fajita recipes.
+If you’re pushed for time, try these black bean, avocado, and pepper fajitas, ready in just 15 minutes.
+Alternatively, these smoky tofu fajitas are quick and easy, too.

 Or, why not mix things up and use your tortillas to make crunchy tostadas rather than fajitas?
 These black bean and avocado salsa tostadas are ready in just 25 minutes.

 Spaghetti bolognese is a deliciously comforting Italian dish.
-Though it’s traditionally made with beef mince, these days there are all kinds of vegetarian alternatives.
+Though it’s traditionally made with beef, these days there are all kinds of vegetarian alternatives.

-You can make it with veggie mince, lentils, blitzed mushrooms, nuts…but for an easy, healthy, and delicious veggie bolognese, that can be made in half an hour, try this lentil bolognese from Cooking With Elo.
+You can make it with veggie mince, blitzed mushrooms, nuts…but for an easy, healthy, and delicious veggie bolognese, that can be ready in half an hour, try this lentil bolognese from Cooking With Elo.

 Top with grated cheese, or keep it fully plant-based by adding nutritional yeast or vegan cheese.